chandrakundu/multiview-learning-book-genre-classification/README.md

 the cover image.
 We explore some simple text classification algorithms such as LSTM and Universal Sentence Decoder.
 Moreover, we focus on model concatenation based on of two best performing models on cover image and text.
-Finally, we propose the use of deep canonical correlation analysis to jointly learn the features from two modalities: image and text, then use a support vector machine classifier to predict the genre of the book.
+Finally, we propose the use of [deep canonical correlation analysis(DCCA)](http://www.jmlr.org/proceedings/papers/v28/andrew13.pdf) to jointly learn the features from two modalities: image and text, then use a support vector machine classifier to predict the genre of the book.
 Overall, concatenation of two models yields the best result.
 However, our analysis revealed the weakness of these models for solving this task on our used dataset.
 Our results suggest that solving this task to a satisfactory level needs significant efforts and much-more accurate dataset.

+**Dataset**
+To evaluate the proposed study, we use the [BookCover30 dataset](https://github.com/uchidalab/book-dataset) proposed by [Iwana and Uchida 2016](https://arxiv.org/pdf/1610.09204.pdf).
+This dataset contains 57,000 book cover images divided into 30 genres.